 How much business risk does American Home Products face?
 How much financial risk would American Home Products face at each of the proposed levels of debt shown in case Exhibit 3?
 How much potential value, if any, can American Home Products create for its shareholders at each of the proposed levels of debt?

 If history is any judge, than AHP has little business risk.
 According to the financial statements, AHP’s worst sales growth yoy was 8.6% and their worst growth in earnings was 10.8% yoy.
 Additionally, AHP sells and markets consumer products including prescription drugs, packaged drugs, food products and household products.
 These are all industries that have very consistent and relatively predictable growth and are relatively insulated from economic cycles, i.e. drugs and food products tend to be non-discretionary items and the last that consumers give up during economic downturns.
+AHP’s current business plan does not require it to make large capital expenditures in R&D before a product is marketable.
+By relying on purchasing patents and research as well as extending current products, AHP leverages its competence in marketing and distribution methods.

 If one were to define financial risk as the debt/equity then by issuing debt to repurchase equity is going to increase the ratio rather significantly.
 According to the pro forma statements, debt/equity would rise from 0.5% before any recapitalization to 233% if debt levels where to rise to 70% of total capital.
 Likewise, interest coverage ratio would drop from 415 to 7.5 at the highest levels of debt.
 However, if the debt ratings provided by Standard & Poors are an accurate portrayal of the risk to debt holders and hence financial risk to the company, than one can theorize that even at a 70% debt level, AHP would be rated AAA/AA on that debt.
-This conclusion is based on the interest coverage ratio, debt/total capital ratio, and ROE versus Warner Lambert which is rated AAA/AA on its debt.
+This conclusion is based on the interest coverage ratio, debt/total capital ratio, and ROE versus Warner Lambert, which is rated AAA/AA on its debt.
+AHP’s business plan will not change with the mere addition of debt.
+AHP’s policy of returning a significant amount of net income to its shareholders in the form of dividends can be seen as de facto interest on net worth.
+Taking this approach to the analysis, in 1981 AHP paid 20.0% of its net worth to its shareholders.
+Even if AHP’s bond rating was to fall to AA, abundant capital would be made available to AHP at rates lower than it currently charges itself for equity capital.

 We must define “potential value” before we can answer this question.

+I AGREE WITH MARK THAT WE NEED TO DEFINE THIS NOTION OF POTENTIAL VALUE.
+WE NEED TO DEFINE THE HARD ISSUES SUCH AS THE TAX SHIELD THAT THE DEBT WILL PROVIDE NETTED OUT WITH THE ADDITIONAL BANKRUPTCY COSTS, BUT ALSO THE INTANGIBLE SUCH AS HOLDING THE NEW MANAGEMENT TO A STRICTER STANDARD TO KEEP THEM AS COST CONSCIOUS.

 What capital structure would you recommend as appropriate for American Home Products?
 What are the advantages of leveraging this company?
 The disadvantages?
 How would leveraging up affect the company’s taxes?
 How would the capital markets react to a decision by the company to increase the use of debt in its capital structure?